Psychedelic/dank-docs/docs/wicp/getting-started.md

 ### Unwrap your WICP and regain a balance of ICP - withdraw

-Calling withdraw unwraps your WICP, burns it, and then unlocks and sends ICP from the WICP canister to the balance of the Principal ID you specify.
+Calling withdraw unwraps your WICP, burns it, and then unlocks and sends ICP from the WICP canister to the balance of the destination address you specify.

 The Withdraw method takes two parameters, ‘value’ and ‘to’.
 Value is an integer that represents the amount of WICP you’d like to withdraw to ICP.
-To is a string that should be the Principal ID that you wish the ICP to be transferred to.
+To is a string that should be the Account ID that you wish the ICP to be transferred to.

 ```bash
 dfx canister --no-wallet --network ic call utozz-siaaa-aaaam-qaaxq-cai withdraw '(value:nat64, "account id")'